linroger/Wealth-of-Nations/China Foreign Exchange Reserves/Foreign Exchange Sterilization.md

 In theory,  classical sterilization,  such as the one described above,  should counteract the negative effects of capital inflows.
 However,  that may not always be the case in practice.

-A central bank can also intervene in foreign exchange markets to prevent [currency appreciation](https://www.investopedia.com/terms/c/currency-appreciation.asp) by selling its own currency in exchange for foreign currency-denominated assets,  thereby building up its foreign reserves as a happy side effect.
+A central bank can also intervene in [[Financial Instruments/Lecture Notes/Teaching Note 1- Forward Rates Agreement/Foreign Exchange Quoting Conventions.md|foreign exchange]] markets to prevent [currency appreciation](https://www.investopedia.com/terms/c/currency-appreciation.asp) by selling its own currency in exchange for foreign currency-denominated assets,  thereby building up its foreign reserves as a happy side effect.
 Because the central bank releases more of its currency into circulation,  the [money supply](https://www.investopedia.com/terms/m/moneysupply.asp) expands.

 Money spent buying foreign assets initially goes to other countries,  but it soon finds its way back into the domestic economy as payment for [exports](https://www.investopedia.com/terms/e/export.asp).
 The expansion of the money supply can cause [inflation](https://www.investopedia.com/terms/i/inflation.asp),  which can erode a nation's export competitiveness just as much as currency appreciation would.